-Enjoy an educational program being offered led by head guide, Doug, and Sr. guide, Cliff.
-You will visit the National Wildlife Refuge at Red Rock Lakes, Montana, where 232 different species of birds have been recorded; Harriman State Park, Idaho with over 60 species of birds, over 50 mammals and 62 species of flowering plants.
-You will also visit Yellowstone Park and Targhee National Forest.
+We also offer a new educational program lead by Head Guide, Doug and Senior Guide, Cliff called: An Invitation to Nature for Beginning Birders and Others.
+This program will allow you to visit the National Wildlife Refuge at Red Rock Lakes, Montana where 232 different species of birds have been recorded; Harriman State Park, Idaho with over 60 species of birds, over 50 mammals and 62 species of flowering plants.
+The program will also allow you to visit Yellowstone National Park and Targhee National Forest.

 Observer rate is the same as the angler rate.
 If the observer would like to tour the area, a driver will be provided.